The Man Who Killed Don Quixote: Legal dispute with Paulo Branco

-In June 2018, the Paris Court of Appeal ruled in favor of Branco owning all rights to the film; Branco explained that he will seek damages from not only Gilliam (who the Court demanded pay €10,000 ($11,600) to Branco's production company), but to all parties involved in the making, completion, promotion, and screenings of the film: "The ruling means that the rights to the film belong to Alfama.
+In June 2018, the Paris Court of Appeal ruled in favor of Branco owning all rights to the film; Branco explained that he would seek damages from not only Gilliam (who the Court demanded pay €10,000 ($11,600) to Branco's production company), but to all parties involved in the making, completion, promotion, and screenings of the film.
+"The ruling means that the rights to the film belong to Alfama.
 Any exploitation of the film up until now has been completely illegal and without the authorisation of Alfama," said Branco.
-"We will be seeking damages with interest from all the people involved in this illegal production and above all, all those who were complicit in its illegal exploitation.
-We're holding everyone responsible. [...] the film's producers, [Paris-based sales company and producer] Kinology, all the others who supported the film, including those who distributed the film in France [Ocean Films] and the Cannes Film Festival, everyone."
+"We're holding everyone responsible. [...] the film's producers, [Paris-based sales company and producer] Kinology, all the others who supported the film, including those who distributed the film in France [Ocean Films] and the Cannes Film Festival, everyone."
 Branco said he found it "astounding" that all these parties had continued with the production and exploitation of the film without holding the rights.
 "The film belongs in its entirety to Alfama.
 The film was made illegally.
 It's the first time, I've ever seen so many people embark on a mission to produce and exploit a film, without holding the rights.
 It's a unique case."

 Later that month, it was reported that although the Court ruled in favor of Branco, producer Mariela Busuievsky clarified that Gilliam in fact still retains the rights to the film, saying that Branco overstated his victory in the ruling.
 Gilliam never shot a frame of the film under the deal with Branco, and as such, the former producer does not own any rights.
 However, since Gilliam did a poor job of terminating his contract with Branco, there will be a financial settlement that will have to be made between the two parties and the ex-producer has been using this to claim a right to the finished film.
 Busuievsky went on to say that the latest ruling does say that Gilliam owes €10,000 and there will probably be more money required to settle.
 However, these financial issues don't affect the film's release.
 According to the producer, they chose to remain quiet about the actual major details because it didn't feel necessary, but when Branco went public with his victory and claimed rights to the film, they felt they had to step forward and air all the "dirty laundry".
 The producer said in 2018 that they were making plans for European territories, with US distribution to follow shortly.
 She said that "there are many options" in regards to US distributors.